chanan-ru/meet/README.md

 - Using React axios and async/await for the API call.
 - Using the Serverless Toolkit

+## Serverless app
+Serverless or Function as a Service (FaaS) comes with autoscale by default, and it’s generally easier to deploy you apps.
+Using serverless, you don’t have to manage your own server.

 ## Serverless installation
 - Install Serverless via using npm command in the terminal " npm install -g serverless ".
 - Create a Serverless Service within the root directory of the app and type :